Hardik-Pratap-Gohil/AI-room-guard-agent/README.md

 ## 🎓 Academic Context

 **Course:** EE782 - [Advanced Topics in Machine Learning]
 **Institution:** Indian Institute of Technology
-**Project Type:** Multimodal AI Security Agent
 **Submission Date:** [13/10/2025]

 ---

 ## 📄 License

-This project is submitted as part of academic coursework for EE782.
+This assignment is submitted as part of academic coursework for EE782.

 ---